> > > >

 In this issue, you'll find information on a new publication on Benjamin Franklin and a lesson, geared to grades 9 to 12, on how banks create money.
 Also contains The Resource Rack, which lists educational resources from the Federal Reserve System, and the Bulletin Board, which offers information about training courses for teachers.
 PDF (4.9 MB, 16 pages)

-Articles discuss the Fed's Chairman, opportunity cost and decision-making, and personal financial education.
+Articles discuss the Fed's Chair, opportunity cost and decision-making, and personal financial education.
 There's also information about two courses and other resources for teachers.
 PDF (3.5 MB, 8 pages)